I'm Margot Note and I'm passionate about information.

 Achieve your goals by working with an expert.

 You are unique and your problems merit distinct interventions.
 The approach we decide on will be tailored to your needs.
 My solutions are flexible and holistic; I advise on the high-level aspects of the project and am fully engaged with the detailed implementation of my strategies.
+Together, we focus on your critical needs and explore ways to achieve your goals.
 Throughout our project, you work directly with the principal: me.
 You always have access to the one who can make decisions and take actions immediately.

 To offer the best service and undiluted attention, I only work with a few clients at a time.
 That way, I’m easily accessible and more familiar with your particular needs.
 I'm based in New York City and can work remotely or on site anywhere around the world.

 Our partnership is a collaborative effort.
 Your success is our success.